siwatts/dotfiles/linux.md

 - Then regenerate hwdb and restart wayland (ie. logout or reboot)
 - `sudo udevadm hwdb --update`
 - `sudo udevadm trigger /dev/input/event7`

+12/05/2021 22:18
+- Added extra `*` to end of match string, to bring in line with comments and all other mice.
+- Double check this works before submitting PR

 ### Summary